 approved research in accordance with the National Health and Medical Research

 Statement on Ethical Conduct in Human Research (2007) (Updated 2018) .

 Together, the monitoring program and the review of

-annual progress reports allows the Research Ethics and Governance Office to
+annual progress reports allows our office to

 effectively monitor the conduct of research following HREC approval.

 We select projects for monitoring for a variety of reasons such as:

 Before a monitoring visit we will send a letter to the

 Principal Investigator.
 We will arrange a suitable time for the visit to take place during the following month